-Moist and delicious, this Air Fryer Pound Cake is as tasty as the oven version.
-When you want to make a smaller cake or you don’t want to use the oven in the summer, making an air fryer cake is a great option!
+Moist and delicious, this air fryer cake is as tasty as the oven version.
+When you want to make a smaller cake or not use the oven in the summer, making a cake in the air fryer is a great option!
 It’s easy and quick.
 It can be made using the Instant Pot air fryer lid or a traditional air fryer.
 [Oven instructions provided.]

 Table of Contents

 I have a thing for pound cake.
 It’s one of my favorite desserts.
-It could be because it’s a cake that my mom frequently baked while I was growing up and it reminds me of home.
+My mom frequently made homemade cake while I was growing up and it reminds me of home.

 I tried to adapt my sour cream pound cake recipe for the Instant Pot but pressure cooking the cake didn’t produce great results – it was too dense.
 Through a lot of trial and error, I was finally successful when I created a pressure cooker cupcake recipe.

 But when I got my Instant Pot Duo Crisp, I was excited to bake a cake in an air fryer because I wouldn’t have to heat up my kitchen in the summer by using an oven.

-The pound cake baked in the Duo Crisp got rave reviews from the family.
+The cake baked in the Duo Crisp got rave reviews from the family.
 The only complaint was that this air fryer mini cake was too small.
 They wanted more!

 And that’s because of the size limitations of the Instant Pot.
 You can only fit a 7 to 8-inch cake pan in the Instant Pot inner pot.
 I’m on the lookout for a taller cake pan with the same diameter.
-If you end up trying it with a larger cake pan, let me know in the comments!
+If you end up trying it with a larger cake tin, let me know in the comments!

 This recipe can be made in a traditional air fryer too.
-If you’re a fan of pound cake, then you’re in for a treat if you try this recipe out!
+If you’re a fan of homemade cake, then you’re in for a treat if you try this recipe out!